 Dr Elizabeth Marles is the President of the Royal Australian College of General Practitioners (RACGP) and has been a member of the RACGP Council since 2008.
-Liz is Deputy Director of the Hornsby General Practice Unit, which specialises in GP Teaching, particularly registrar remediation and prevocational education.
+Liz is Director of the Hornsby General Practice Unit, which specialises in GP Teaching, particularly registrar remediation and prevocational education.
 For the past 15 years Liz has also been a GP at the Aboriginal Medical Service in Redfern, where she is a GP supervisor with a special interest in diabetes, and presenter in the aboriginal health training component of GP Synergy’s registrar teaching program.
 Liz is a Fellow of the Australian Institute of Company Directors and was a foundation Director on the General Practice Education and Training Board.
 She is passionate about general practice training, Aboriginal health and the future of general practice.

 Dr Hung The Nguyen

 Dr Hung The Nguyen is a General Practitioner in Private General Practice and in an Aboriginal Community Controlled Health Service.
 Hung currently sits on these boards, South East Melbourne Primary Health Network and Health Education Australia Limited.
 He is the inaugural Censor for the RACGP National Aboriginal and Torres Strait Islander Health Faculty.
 He is a Councillor on the AMA Victoria Council and the Victorian Clinical Council where he is also on the Executive Committee.
 Through his directorship appointments, he is concerned with positive patient journeys through the health system and patient engagement in the quality improvement process in health care.